har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 my hand-wired gpsvario in checked-in luggage (no battery => no problem), with the power bank in my carry-on luggage as per airline requirements.
 * Current draw from a 5V power bank is < 100mA in gpsvario mode with bluetooth transmission and volume set to 1, and < 150mA in wifi access point mode.
-* I don't have a schematic for the project because I used  off-the-shelf modules (and one homebrew board for the audio amplifier).
+* I don't have a schematic for the project because I used  off-the-shelf modules.
 Have a look at the file /main/config.h to find the signal connections from the ESP32 (#define pinXXX).
 The USB 5V pin supplies power for the GPS, MPU9250, MS5611, LCD modules (these modules have onboard 3.3V regulators) and audio amplifier.
 The
 ESP32 VCC pin (3.3V) supplies power for the 128Mb SPI flash.
 The LCD module PCB has a footprint for an